 Relapse prevention is all about learning what your triggers are and how to cope with cravings.
 You will create a personal recovery plan and attend groups that educate you on the best way manage this.

 PAWS – Post acute withdrawal symptoms continue long after the physical detoxification process is over.
 The cessation of some medications can have lingering side effects.
 In general it is the symptoms of the disease of addiction that persist long after an addict gets clean and sober.
-A long term recovery plan, working a programme and the rewards of a healthy life help combat nagging symptoms like depression, boredom and toxic feelings.
+A long term recovery plan, working a program and the rewards of a healthy life help combat nagging symptoms like depression, boredom and toxic feelings.

-Relapse triggers to look out for;
+Relapse triggers to look out for

 Automatic-pilot: unconscious using behaviour or compulsive urges, such as going to the dealer or ordering a drink without thinking.